jesslynne73/R-Projects/README.md

-## Welcome to Jessica's page for STAT 184 at Penn State
+## Welcome to Jessica's page for R Projects and Data Analysis

-I'll use this repository to share assignments and activities in support of STAT 184: Introduction to R at Penn State.
-My final and most interesting project for this course involved wrangling, machine learning techniques, and visualization of the World Happiness Index in R.
+I'll use this repository to share assignments and activities in support of R programming.
+You can view my extensive final project for STAT 184: Intro to R in my "World-Happiness-Data-Analysis" repository.